stadtentwicklung/masterplan-english/README.md

 # :world_map: Masterplan Cottbuser Ostsee 3.0
 :white_check_mark: Georeferenziertes Rendering (Rasterbild) erstellen und als Web-Map publizieren mit Standortermittlung.

+This repo only includes the app for english visitors.

-## :computer: Link to original [https://github.com/stadtentwicklung/map1]
+## :computer: Link to original (german) [https://github.com/stadtentwicklung/map1]

+This repository above has a detailed README with more material of how to create such a map in GIS on desktop.
-This repository is an update of the repository above with a detailed README.
-Some new information about inovations with the render-pipeline are in this link:
+Some new information about inovations in the render-pipeline are in this link down:

-## :computer: Link to the update [https://github.com/stadtentwicklung/masterplan/]
+## :computer: Link to the update (german) [https://github.com/stadtentwicklung/masterplan/]

-This version only includes the content in english.
+### :coffee::coffee::coffee: by [Stefan](https://github.com/stefanstoehr)